gbxyz/pepper/README.md

 - `--lang=LANG` - set the language when logging in.
 - `--debug` - debug mode, makes `Net::EPP::Simple` verbose.

+# USAGE MODES

+Pepper supports two usage modes:

+- 1. Interactive mode: this is the default mode.
+Pepper will provide a command prompt (with history and line editing capabilities) allowing you to input commands manually.
+- 2. Script mode: if Pepper's `STDIN` is fed a stream of text (ie it's not attached to a terminal) then commands will be read from `STDIN` and executed sequentially.
+Pepper will exit once EOF is reached.

 # SYNTAX

-Once running, Pepper provides a simple command-line interface.
+Once running in interactive mode, Pepper provides a simple command-line interface.
 The available commands are listed below.

 ## Getting Help